andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 Systems thinking makes this research possible by allowing researchers to examine systems and subsystems holistically and contextually, understanding their elements and interactions.

-Modeling weather systems, as shown in Figure 2.3, helps us understand how global warming not only means warmer temperatures across the board, but also more frequent fluctuations in cold temperatures.
+Modeling weather systems, as shown in the previous figure, helps us understand how global warming not only means warmer temperatures across the board, but also more frequent fluctuations in cold temperatures.
 Systems thinking can guide us toward a climate-neutral future, where we address the emissions that cause warming and ensure that weather phenomena stay within desired limits.
 ## Ask questions and think critically

 Systems thinking is a solid starting point for working with sustainability and digital systems, but it should always be complemented with a critical approach.
 Critical thinking acts as a filter that challenges our preconceived assumptions and improves the quality of our work.